mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 The first step towards moving from monolithic application to micro-services based architecture is craving out modules, where each module represent a potential micro-service.
 But if, modules have dependencies on each other (via pom.xml) it's impossible to create micro-service out of model.
-The **separation of concerns** design pattern profess separation writes from the READ
+The below picture shows  Command Query Responsibility Segregation

 ![alt text](./images/CQRS.jpg)